jisboui/IsItNewYear_webapp-Tasks_webapp/README.md

 then on your unix based terminal :
 - `cd (directory)` to directory of the folder
 - `python manage.py runserver`
-and then copy and paste the URL which is usually `http://127.0.0.1:8000/(insert app name)` to your browser and voila
+and then try the URL which is usually `http://127.0.0.1:8000/(insert app name)` into your browser and voila.
 ## exploration
 the code in relation to the content of the web apps is made in such way to make it easy to understand once browsed and looked at, that's why i provided little to no comments in the code.
 ## Contribution
-Feel free to contribute and play around with the code to fit your own taste
+Feel free to contribute and play around with the code to fit your own taste.